CoryParsnipson/sp-forum/README.md

 * Make the forum and thread list views usable.
 * Implement breadcrumb navigation

-* Change editor so that it has the same styling as an existing post

 * Beef up user authentication
    * Make it possible for users to "reclaim" posts? (automatically through finding old posts in user storage and manually through trip codes?)